 Castroville is a rural town in California that grows a lot of artichokes (and other vegetable crops), thanks to the fact that the area enjoys ideal weather year round.
 Because of this, it grows 99.9 percent of all commercially grown artichokes and has even been nicknamed the "Artichoke Capital of the World."

 All giant pandas in zoos around the world are on loan from China.

-The panda at your local zoo may look like it’s at home in its cozy sanctuary.
-But unless you live in China, the pandas that you’re seeing are just visiting.
-That’s because every one of the gentle giants in zoos around the world are on loan from China.
-Despite many of the bears’ international credentials, they’re technically the property of the government of China, according to Vox.
+The panda at your local zoo may look like it's at home in its cozy sanctuary.
+But unless you live in China, the pandas that you're seeing are just visiting.
+That's because every one of the gentle giants in zoos around the world are on loan from China.
+Yes, they're technically the property of the government of China, according to Vox.